-Investors hope JetBlue Airways (NAS: JBLU) will top analyst estimates once again after beating predictions by $0.04 in the previous quarter.
-The company will unveil its latest earnings on Thursday, April 26.
-JetBlue Airways is a passenger airline that provides competitive fares mainly on point-to-point routes.
+JetBlue Airways (NAS: JBLU) met its estimates last quarter, but investors hope that it will beat them this quarter.
+The company will unveil its latest earnings on Thursday, Jan.
+26. JetBlue Airways is a passenger airline that provides competitive fares mainly on point-to-point routes.

 What analysts say:

-- Buy, sell, or hold?: Analysts are bullish on JetBlue Airways as five analysts rate it as a buy and only two analysts rate it as a sell.
+Buy, sell, or hold?: Analysts are bullish on JetBlue Airways, as five analysts rate it as a buy and only two analysts rate it as a sell.
 Analysts don't like JetBlue Airways as much as competitor US Airways Group overall.
 While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $1.19 billion in revenue this quarter.
-That would represent a rise of 17.8% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $1.13 billion in revenue this quarter.
+That would represent a rise of 20.2% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.07 per share.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.03 per share.
 Estimates range from a loss of $0.02 to a profit of $0.08.

 What our community says:

-The majority of CAPS All-Stars see JetBlue as a good bet, with 81.3% granting it an "outperform" rating.
-The greater community is in line with the All-Stars, as 82.1% give it a rating of outperform.
+CAPS All-Stars are solidly backing the stock, with 81.5% granting it an outperform rating.
+The community at large concurs with the All-Stars, with 82.3% assigning it a rating of outperform.
 Fools are keen on JetBlue Airways and haven't been shy with their opinions lately, logging 630 posts in the past 30 days.
 JetBlue Airways' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

-JetBlue Airways' income has fallen year-over-year by an average of 75.4% over the past five quarters.
-The company's gross margin shrank by 2.9 percentage points in the last quarter.
-Revenue rose 21.9% while cost of sales rose 27.9% to $706 million from a year earlier.
+JetBlue Airways' income has fallen year over year by an average of more than twofold over the past five quarters.
+The company's gross margin shrank by 7.8 percentage points in the last quarter.
+Revenue rose 16% while cost of sales rose 32.6% to $745 million from a year earlier.